preons/docs/content/articles/designing-preons.md

 ## Color comes first

-My process is to start with color simply because I already have a logo.
-The logo itself is made of colors.
-I'll be following the principles in this video.
+My process was to start with color.
+And so I followed the principles in this video.

 <div class="relative mb2" style="padding-bottom: 56.25%">
 <iframe class="w-100 h-100 l0 t0 absolute" width="560" height="315" src="https://www.youtube.com/embed/9S8LGdpNh4Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-## What are the colors
+## What colors

-The great thing about working in the browser, is you can find out what the colors of things are using the color-picker tool.
+The great thing about working in the browser, is you can find the colors of things with the color-picker tool.
 Using Chrome, I create a basic grid and pick out the main colors that I see in the logo.

-Notice:

-- The yellow
-- Blues
-- Greys
-- Purple

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/brand-colors.png)